beeradmoore/dlss-swapper/docs/install/index.md

 ![Installer showing an error that it is not trusted](https://beeradmoore.github.io/dlss-swapper/images/install/installer_2.png)

-If you have any problems installing please check if someone has already reported a similar problem in the [issues section](https://github.com/beeradmoore/dlss-swapper/issues) on our Github repository.
+If you have any problems installing please try install each of the `dependency-xxx.msix` files on the associated with that release.
+Then check if someone has already reported a similar problem in the [issues section](https://github.com/beeradmoore/dlss-swapper/issues) on our Github repository.
 If that doesn't solve your problem please create a new issue so we can try get you up and running.

 ### Updating
 DLSS Swapper has an silent updater built in.
 If a new build is available it will be downloaded and installed in the background.
 The next time you launch the app you will have an updated build.